 Master of Behavioral Health Psychology Concentrations

-The Carroll University Master of Behavioral Health Psychology program allows you to select from one of four specialized concentrations so you can target your studies:
+The Carroll University Master of Behavioral Health Psychology program allows you to select from one of three specialized concentrations so you can target your studies:

 • Clinical Assessment